 Check ice thickness yourself before venturing out.
 In recent years a few skaters fell through the ice in the park; they were okay, but a scary experience you don’t want to have nonetheless.

 It’s best to watch some Youtube videos and read up on ice safety.
 It’s essential to know how to rescue yourself if you fall in.
-You may even feel more comfortable wearing a PFD while ice skating in Banff.
+You may even feel more comfortable wearing a PFD while ice skating in Canmore and Banff.

 We’d advise airing on the side of caution.
 Don’t take off exploring any lake you can find if it’s your first time.
 There are plenty of local resources and maintained rinks that ensure everyone is safer skating in Banff.